metreeca/metreeca-core/docs/tutorials/linked-data-publishing.md

 }
 ```

-# Pre/Post-Processing
+# Pre/Postprocessing

 We'll now complete the product catalog, adding:

 - a slug generator for assigning meaningful names to new resources;
-- post-processing scripts for updating server-managed properties and perform other housekeeping tasks when resources are created or modified.
+- postprocessing scripts for updating server-managed properties and perform other housekeeping tasks when resources are created or modified.

 ```java
 new Router()